 - You have lived through a market crisis.

-- You did not panic and sold everything during that market crisis.
+- You did not panic and sell everything during that market crisis.

 - When the market crashes, you see it as an opportunity to buy more stocks at a lower price.